Former scholarship recipient passing opportunity forward

 I’ve set up the scholarship because I understand the difficulties facing many with disabilities who wish to undertake university studies, and I think it’s important that everyone, irrespective of their background, has opportunities and support.Alastair McEwin

 Inspired by this story?
-To discuss how you can support our students, please get in touch with the Development team on +61 8 8313 5800 or firstname.lastname@example.org.
+Make a gift to the Alastair McEwin Scholarship Fund today, or to discuss how you can support our students, please contact our Development team on +61 8 8313 5800 or firstname.lastname@example.org.